earable/mosaic_decrypt_tool/README.md

 Original `.enc` files are kept.
 Intermediate `.lzma` files are also kept.

-The decrypted `syncUDID` is used only in memory and is not written to the JSON file.

 The `Done: N/N .lzma.enc` line counts only sensor/data `.lzma.enc` files. `sync_info.json.enc` and `sync_info.json.lzma.enc` are decrypted earlier to obtain the key and are **not** included in that count.

 ## Python source (for edits / rebuild)